-3.3.6 Forest Glen Metro Station Parking Lot
+3.3.6 Forest Glen Metro Station Parking Lot and Entrance

-This 8.7-acre site contains the existing Forest Glen Metro Station parking lot, bus loop and kiss and ride area.
-The site is one of the few remaining Metro station surface parking lots and bus loops to not be redeveloped.
+These (total of 8.7-acres) sites contain the existing Forest Glen Metro Station parking lot, bus loop [and] kiss and ride area, and associated southwest entrance to the metro station.
+The site is one of the few remaining Metro station surface parking lots within Montgomery County [and bus loops] to not be redeveloped.
 Any redevelopment should follow best practices and principles of planning and design-smart growth, excellent design, context sensitivity, sustainability and exemplary open spaces.
 This future project should strive to provide for equitable development that increases the supply of affordable housing and public amenities in the county.
 It should have an appropriate building framework that is well integrated into the surrounding neighborhood.

-- 1. Recommendations: - A. Land Use and Zoning - Rezone the Forest Glen Metro Station parking lot from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrian-oriented development at the transit station. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit points for optional method development.
-Provide a minimum of 15 percent MPDUs for the affordable housing public benefit. - B. Urban Design - Provide open space that is visible and accessible from public rights-of-way and lined with activating ground-floor uses. - Enhance streetscapes with shade trees and unique street furniture, including outdoor seating areas and a water feature. - Incorporate townhouses to line or to face Forest Glen Road and preserve compatibility with detached homes on south side of Forest Glen Road. - Mirror setbacks and open spaces of townhouse development to north of Darcy Forest Road in adjacent development fronting Darcy Forest Road. - C. Transportation - Abandon the following unbuilt rights-of-way: Kimball Place and Coleridge Road.
+- Recommendations: - A. Land Use and Zoning - Rezone the Forest Glen Metro Station parking lot from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrian-oriented development at the transit station. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit points for optional method development.
+Provide a minimum of 15 percent MPDU's for the affordable housing public benefit.
+B. Urban Design - Provide open space that is visible and accessible from public rights-of-way and lined with activating ground-floor uses. - Adjust building heights as appropriate to reduce shadows on neighboring properties in order to ensure compatibility with the varying heights of neighboring buildings. - Reduce parking to the greatest extent possible, including but not limited to Shared Parking and Un-coupled Parking. - Enhance streetscapes with shade trees and unique street furniture, including outdoor seating areas and a water feature. - Incorporate townhouses to line or to face Forest Glen Road and preserve compatibility with detached homes on south side of Forest Glen Road. - Mirror setbacks and open spaces of townhouse development to north of Darcy Forest Road in adjacent development fronting Darcy Forest Road. - C. Transportation - Abandon the following unbuilt rights-of-way: Kimball Place and Coleridge Road.

+- Provide safe, adequate, equitable connectivity for all users of the property. - D. Parks and Open Space - Applicant is strongly encouraged to achieve the goal of providing a minimum 1⁄2 to 1-acre Civic Green.
+This open space is to be consolidated into one contiguous space and not broken up into smaller parcels.

+E. Environment

-- Provide safe, adequate, equitable connectivity for all users of the property. - D. Parks and Open Space - Create a civic gathering space at or near the Forest Glen Metro Station of 1⁄2 to 1 acre to accommodate community events and festivals. - E. Environment - Maintain existing tree-lined buffer along the north and northeastern property boundaries (between existing parking lots, Walsh View Terrace and Coleridge Drive). - Achieve a minimum of 60 percent shaded areas within the new civic green to reduce greenhouse gases and heat island effect. - Maintain existing trees and supplement tree canopy gaps along Darcy Forest Drive and Forest Glen Road.
+- Maintain the existing tree-lined buffer along the north and northeastern property boundaries (between existing parking lots, Walsh View Terrace and Coleridge Drive). - Achieve a minimum of 60 percent shaded areas within the new civic green to reduce greenhouse gases and heat island effect. - Maintain existing trees and supplement tree canopy gaps along Darcy Forest Drive and Forest Glen Road.